 (Indeed, in the Messenger of Allah you have an excellent example for those who look forward to Allah and the Last Day, and remember Allah much.). {33/21}

-Q) Does the muslim has to believe in all the messengers?
+Q) Does the Muslim have to believe in all messengers?

-A) As said before All prophets and messengers - peace be upon them all- from the first messanger to the Seal of the prophets (Mohammad) came with same basic message that is to submit to Almighty god (Allah) alone.
-A person is not considered a Muslim until he believes in all the prophets and messengers (Ibraham, Moses, Jesus, David .....etc)
+A) As said before All prophets and messengers - peace be upon them all- from the first messenger to the Seal of the prophets (Mohammad) came with the same basic message that is to submit to Almighty God (Allah) alone.
+A person is not considered a Muslim until he believes in all the prophets and messengers (Abraham, Moses, Jesus, David .....etc)

 (The Messenger believes in what has been sent down to him from his Lord, as do the believers.
 All of them believe in Allah, His angels, His Books, and His messengers, [saying], “We make no distinction between any of His messengers.”
 And they say, “We hear and obey.
 Grant us Your forgiveness, our Lord, and to You is the [final] destination.”) {2/285}

-Therefore, Believers do not distinguish between one of the prophets and messangers of Allah and they believe that disbelieving of one of the prophets or messengers is considered a disbelieving of All of them.
+Therefore, Believers do not distinguish between anyone of the prophets and messengers of Allah and they believe that denying anyone of the prophets or messengers is considered a denial of all.

 Q) What is worship?

 The concept of worship in Islam differs from that found in other religions and is therefore subject to misunderstanding.
 In general, worship is understood to mean the performing of certain rituals: like prayer, fasting, giving charity, and other 'good' works.
 In Islam, however, worship is much more; it is one's entire life.
 The definition goes something like this: "Worship is an all-inclusive term for those internal and external sayings and actions of a person that are pleasing to Allah."
 In other words, worship is that which is done in obedience to Allah's will, which obviously includes rituals but goes far beyond to the realms of one’s beliefs, social activities, and personal contributions to one's society and fellow human beings.
 Islam looks at the individual as a whole.
 He is required to submit completely to Allah.
-So any deed a Muslim does is considered a worship and he will be rewarded for it from Allah almighty as long as he fulfils two conditions: 1- He has the sincerity to Allah, i.e. he is doing this deed to obey Allah and to please him.
-2- He is doing this deed in the correct manner, i.e. according to prophet mohammad - peace be upon him – teaching.
+So any deed a Muslim does is considered an act of worship and he will be rewarded for it from Allah almighty as long as he fulfils two conditions: 1- He has the sincerity to Allah, i.e. he is doing this deed to obey Allah and to please him.
+2- He is doing this deed in the correct manner, i.e. according to prophet Muhammad - peace be upon him – teaching.

 (Say, “Indeed, my prayer, my sacrifice, my living and my dying are all for Allah, Lord of the worlds.) ** (He has no partner.
 This is what I have been commanded, and I am the first to submit to Allah.”) {6/162-163}